 Selin Yalcinkaya is a rising Junior studying Psychology and Theater with a minor in French.
 She joined the lab because she is passionate about working with children, especially those at-risk, and hopes to pursue a career in pediatric psychology.
 Outside of the lab, Selin is the president of ART/EMIS, an intersectional feminist art production company.
 She is also a member of Troy Camp, USC Ski & Snowboard team and is heavily involved in the theater community on campus.

 Thomas graduated from USC in 2021 with a major in Philosophy and a minor in Marketing.
 He grew up in Kailua-Kona on the Big Island of Hawai’i.
-In his free time, he enjoys distance running and competing in eSports tournaments on USC’s Varsity Smash Bros Team.
-He is also a staff writer for Sack of Troy, USC’s Second Best Parody Newspaper.
+In his free time, he enjoys running, reading, and writing.
+In addition, he considers himself a semi-professional Super Smash Bros player and an amateur writer of poems.
 He joined the lab to explore his interests in psychology and communication.
-He designed the website you are viewing right now and he is very proud of it.
+Crucially, he designed the website you are viewing right now and he is very proud of it.